bashyHQ/arewenumericyet/about.md

 ![Package Info](/assets/about/package-info.png)

 For each package we list the most important information in one quick view.
-Aside from the package id (`hyper`), the header shows various links – if available: the crate.io-page, the homepage, the documentation and to the source code.
+Aside from the package id (`ndarray`), the header shows various links – if available: the crate.io-page, the homepage, the documentation and to the source code.
 Tip: When you hover over name, it also shows when the package was created and last updated.

 In the second row features the latest published version number, how often the package has been downloaded so far and how it is licensed – all as pretty badges of live data pulled from [shields.io](http://shields.io/).